FAQ

 Is it possible to enter a Master's program with a Bachelor from a University of Applied Sciences?

-If you have completed a Bachelor’s study program at a Swiss university of applied sciences you can apply for a Master’s program at the UZH.
-However, you must reckon with additional requirements if you do not have the technical knowledge and therefore do not fulfil the technical requirement profile.
+If you have completed a Bachelor’s study program at a Swiss university of applied sciences you can apply for a Master’s program at UZH.
+However, you must reckon with additional requirements if you do not fulfill the academic requirements.

 For admission to a consecutive or specialized Master’s degree program you must have earned your Bachelor’s degree with an overall grade of at least 5 (unrounded) in accordance with the Swiss grading system.